 This sermon is directly linked to my previous sermon—even though that previous sermon ["Be There Next Year!"] (which was the one right after the Feast of Tabernacles) was not part of this series.
 But a principle that we touched on in that sermon, and that is in this sermon, is very important to the subject.
 That is that though we may possess certain knowledge about some concepts, we may not really believe that knowledge in the biblical sense of what faith is.

-Now faith (belief about something) is, in a biblical sense, dead—useless—unless it is being put to use, working toward the good results promised by Almighty God.
+Now faith, belief about something, is, in a biblical sense, dead—useless—unless it is being put to use, working toward the good results promised by Almighty God.
 And so, when Paul admonishes to "stir up the gift. . .which is in you" [II Timothy 1:6], he is in effect telling us to discipline ourselves to put what we say that we believe into action.
-Most specifically that "gift" is the Holy Spirit.
+Most specifically that gift is the Holy Spirit.
 But Paul's admonition includes, within its intent, all of the truth that we have been recipients of because we have been given that gift.

 Because of grace, the elect are responsible to God to act in agreement with those truths.
 To act contrary to them is to quench the Spirit.
-You'll see how this harmonizes with that sermon that I gave just a couple of weeks ago.
+You will see how this harmonizes with that sermon that I gave just a couple of weeks ago.
 Acting contrary to the Spirit (and all that intends) stifles, smothers, good results.
 It inhibits growth in a godly direction.
-But to do so—that is, to serve the Spirit—requires discipline and self-control to act in agreement [with it].
+But to do so—that is, to serve the Spirit—requires discipline and self-control to act in agreement with it.
 It seems that virtually everything in life—whether it be spiritual (in terms of Satan), the world (in terms of the culture and its pressures), in term of our appetites (working right within our own bodies)—is working against us giving ourselves over to obedience.
 Therefore, we must stir up the gift that is in us.

 A week or so ago, I heard two comments on radio talk programs that touched on these principles.
 The first time that I heard this it involved a program with three men—all former professional athletes.
 Two of them played in the National Football League, and one of them was a professional hockey player.
 They were interviewing a fourth man.
 And somehow, in the flow of conversation, something motivated the fourth man (the one who was being interviewed) to turn the tables on them—by asking them what made the difference between really top professional teams and the "also-rans."

-Well, the one man (a former tight end, who played for the Oakland Raiders and another team as well—for quite a number of years) answered immediately; and he said, "Discipline."
+Well, the one man, a former tight end, who played for the Oakland Raiders and another team as well—for quite a number of years, answered immediately; and he said, "Discipline."
 That was his one word answer, and the other two men immediately agreed.

 Now he meant that the really good players disciplined themselves to do the right thing (in regard to football, or hockey, or whatever it is).
 They disciplined themselves to do the right thing regardless of how the game was going at any given moment—and regardless of how everybody else was playing.
 They will make use of the truth about their game!
 And then he added, "When you have a whole team of men who do that, they win almost all the time."